Professor Rob Freathy

 His research interests include religious education, history of education, and curricular and pedagogical innovation.
-He is a member of the Editorial Boards for History of Education and Journal of Beliefs and Values.
-He is co-editor of a series of books published by Peter Lang on the theme of Religion, Education and Values (Vol. 13, 2018).
-Previously he has acted as co-editor of History of Education Researcher, Reviews Editor for History of Education, and Editorial Board member for British Journal of Religious Education.
+He is a member of the Editorial Boards for History of Education, Journal of Beliefs and Values and History of Education and Children's Literature.
+He is co-editor of a series of books published by Peter Lang on the theme of Religion, Education and Values (Vol. 13, 2018), and an Editorial Board member for a Routledge Series on Life and Values Education.
 He has also authored and edited numerous books, including Religious Education and Freedom of Religion and Belief (Oxford: Peter Lang, 2012), History, Remembrance and Religious Education (Oxford: Peter Lang, 2014), Politics, Professionals and Practitioners (London: Routledge, 2017) and Metacognition, Worldviews and Religious Education (London: Routledge, 2019).
-He has contributed articles to the following journals: Oxford Review of Education, Research Papers in Education, British Journal of Educational Studies, History of Education, History of Education Researcher, Religious Education, British Journal of Religious Education, Journal of Beliefs and Values, Journal for the Study of Spirituality, REToday, REsource and Dialogue Australasia.
-He is also responsible for developing Exe Libris: The UK History of Education Society On-line Bibliography (see http://dll.ex.ac.uk/hoebibliography/).
+He has contributed articles to many journals including: Oxford Review of Education, Research Papers in Education, British Journal of Educational Studies, and History of Education.
+He is also responsible for developing Exe Libris: The UK History of Education Society On-line Bibliography (see http://projects.exeter.ac.uk/hoebibliography/index.php).
 Recent research projects include: ‘RE-flect: A programme to foster metacognition in the Religious Education classroom’ (funded by the Esmee Fairbairn Foundation); ‘The Art of Narrative Theology in RE’ (funded by Bible Society/Westhill Endowment Trust) and 'RE-searchers: A Critical Dialogic Approach to Religious Education in Primary Schools' (funded by the Culham St Gabriel's Trust).

 - The RE-searchers Approach: A quick start guide with examplar units of work and activities